 In 1980, The tug was acquired by Puget Sound Freight Lines of Seattle, Washington.
 Where she was renamed as the Pachena.

 In 1988, she was acquired by the Western Towboat Company of Seattle, Washington.
 Where the tug retained her name.

 In 1998, the tug was acquired by the Channel Construction Company of Juneau, Alaska.
 Where she retained her name.

 In 1999, the Channel Construction Company renamed the tug as the Lumberman.
 And, she was re documented as a recreational yacht.
 Where she was converted to a live-aboard for her owner.

 In 2006, she went out of documentation.
 At this time, the tug was was located at Juneau, Alaska, where she was "anchored out," for use as a fishing lodge.

 In May 2018, the tug drifted on to a sandbar in the Gastineau Channel near Juneau, Alaska.

-Originally powered by a single EMD-16-645-C diesel engine, rated at 1,660 horsepower.
-However, in 2010 the tug's main engine engine developed problems.
-And, it was determined that the problem not be fixed.
-The tug was sold, where it was relocated to Juneau, Alaska where she was "anchored out."
-For use as a fishing lodge.
+Originally powered by a single, EMD-16-645-C diesel engine, rated at 1,660 horsepower.
+In 2010, the tug's main engine engine developed problems.
+And, it was determined that the problem could not be rectified.